 Director Clarence Brown with Author William Saroyan

 Army camp scenes, focused on Van Johnson as Marcus Macauley, the brother sent to serve, are all kinds of ludicrous, and I wonder if soldiers of the time mocked, or went tender, for them.
 This is a doting mother’s idealized notion of what military life is like, being a time of heightened emotion, as in lives at stake, many lives, so let's surrender to The Human Comedy and films like it (but wait, there were no films quite like this one).
 Johnson serenades canteen pals with homey tunes, as well because there’s not a juke box in sight.
 In fact, The Human Comedy shuns swing in any capacity, its pristine setting devoid of taint modern fashion would impose.
 There is also song aboard the troop train, church songs, which all of personnel enter into.
 Marcus has a buddy named Toby George whose orphan status makes him an almost Holy Man, or Boy, in search of family he might call his own.
 Toward that, he co-opts the Macauley’s to disturbing extent, his decision to love and eventually marry Bess Macauley (Donna Reed) based on a photo in Marcus’ wallet.
 Creepiest element is Marcus accepting the plan on face value.
-Long memories could evoke Henry B. Walthall doing a same swoon over Lilian Gish posed on a daguerreotype from The Birth Of A Nation.
+Long memories could evoke Henry B. Walthall swoon over Lilian Gish posed on a daguerreotype from The Birth of a Nation.
 At least Walthall kept the crush to himself, Toby doing an opposite in blabbing that he’ll go home with Marcus and take his seat at the family table.
 Even the loss of Marcus in combat won’t deter Tobey, who heads right to the Macauley's for a finish, expecting to enter and be embraced, which he does/is at Homer’s invite.
 Worse still is Homer carrying the telegram reporting his brother’s death, which he now wads up and throws away (Is he not going to inform his family?).
 I wonder if 1943 viewership was as nonplussed by this as me.
 Of all things in The Human Comedy, it sits most uneasily now.

 Book and Film Go Hand-In-Hand

 Hometown girls are right and virtuous, on-leave soldiers their counterpart for gallantry.
 A “pick-up” of Bess and her neighbor friend by a trio of G.I’s amounts to nothing but a shared trip to see Mrs. Miniver, frisson not apparent in 1943 supplied by Robert Mitchum as one of the guys (others are Barry Nelson and Don DeFore).
 There is no thought of improprieties beyond a chaste kiss the boys get when they part from girls they’ll have no access to again.
 Far from frustrated, they leapfrog (yes, leapfrog) down the sidewalk and back to camp.
 All this Eden is overseen by those who’ve departed, not just to war, but to eternal reward, which in this case amounts to coming back home and monitoring progress survivors make.
 Here was reassurance for those who had lost dear ones.
 Wartime’s benign ghost cycle could fill a dissertation, perhaps already has.
 In this instance, it is Ray Collins as father Macauley, materializing for us, but not family members he visits.
 The dead are not gone in The Human Comedy, maybe not even dead for all of participation they enjoy.
 If it all seems formless, be advised that this was intent, from a start and throughout making.
-Director Clarence Brown and staff writers had pared down Saroyan’s script, but kept essence, which avoided pic-formula.
+Director Clarence Brown and staff writers had pared down Saroyan’s script, but kept essence to avoid pic-formula.
 The Human Comedy was a lofty venture that did a colossal click, and when had that happened before?
-I think a lot of Meet Me In St. Louis’ uncluttered story and tempo were enabled by success The Human Comedy had.
+I think a lot of Meet Me in St. Louis’ uncluttered story and tempo were enabled by success The Human Comedy had.

-Maybe Metro needed trimming for excess hubris (review ads gushing praise), because here came James Agee and critic elites who pooped The Human Comedy for every valid reason, but their notices read like sour milk (“Most of my friends detest it,” said JA).
+Maybe Metro needed trimming for excess hubris (review ads gushing praise), because here came James Agee and critic elites who pooped The Human Comedy for every valid reason, but their notices read like sour milk (“Most of my friends detest it,” said bubble-resident JA).
 Agee could love-hate a movie to insensibility, ours, that is, for following him.
 I still enjoy Agee, his a prose to aspire to, but he can sure knock foundation from under a favorite.
 Just remind yourself that he was seeing all this stuff new and not yet absorbed into sacred canons.
 Agee admits to fright of tearjerkers, aware that the rest of us are “too eager to be seduced.”
 That there are “unforgivable lapses of taste and judgment” is a given ---possibly even remotest hicks sensed that.
 Agee said the only sound performance came from Jack Jenkins, the five-year-old who plays Ulysses Macauley.
 Agee adored movies, but was always frustrated that they couldn’t be his idea of better.
 He was sorry to see “unfortunate young man” Mickey Rooney cast in the leading role, but took all actors to task for representing a tradition that was “worse than dead.”
 So how could studios be expected to fix a problem vast as that?
 “Why did they bother to make the film at all,” he asks.
 “Why, for that matter, do they bother to make any?”
 You could ask why pic personnel would even bother coming to work if they followed Agee.
 Cash register attendants fortunately did, as note crowds to the Astor; word was they lined up even in driving snow.
 We have it easier (but less vivid) what with The Human Comedy on TCM in HD, and there is a DVD from Warner Archive.

 Friday, May 17, 2019